 Democracy

 When I did the podcast on libertarianism, I re-read Democracy: The God That Failed, as a refresher on the more responsible brand of libertarian thought.
-I wanted to be fair and I wanted to address their best arguments.
-It had been a while since I read the book and I was reminded of some things I really liked about Hoppe’s treatment of democracy.
+I wanted to be fair, and I wanted to address their best arguments.
+It had been a while since I read the book, and I was reminded of some things I really liked about Hoppe’s treatment of democracy.
 I reject his materialism, of course, but some of his language is useful in discussing democracy in the modern age.
 As is always the case, there are useful things in every book.

 Democracy has become an almost esoteric concept since Hoppe wrote his book.
-That’s one of the things he missed in his treatment.
+That is one of the things he missed in his treatment.
 It is something the paleocons picked up on in their analysis of the managerial state.
-Government needs legitimacy and that can only come though a foundation in or an attachment to the transcendent.
+Government needs legitimacy and that can only come through a foundation in or an attachment to the transcendent.
 Democracy in the modern age has matured into a religion of the state, but a religion with a mystical sense of the supernatural, one that goes unspoken, but is always hovering on the periphery.

 Anyway, I have not written much about the topic, so it seemed like a good subject for a podcast.
 It also dovetails in with some other stuff I plan to write about in the coming months.
-It’s also a good way to introduce the walking dead on the other side of the great divide, who need help coming over the river to our side, to some of out critiques of the modern age.
+It is also a good way to introduce the walking dead on the other side of the great divide, who need help coming over the river to our side, to some of our critiques of the modern age.
 As with the show on libertarianism, this one could have easily been three hours, so I had to take many shortcuts and a fair amount of artistic license.

 This week I have the usual variety of items in the now standard format.
 Spreaker has the full show.
 I am up on Google Play now, so the Android commies can take me along when out disrespecting the country.
 I am on iTunes, which means the Apple Nazis can listen to me on their Hitler phones.
 The anarchists can catch me on iHeart Radio.
 YouTube also has the full podcast.
 Of course, there is a download link below.
-I’m now on Spotify, so the millennials can tune in when not sobbing over white privilege and toxic masculinity.
+I am now on Spotify, so the millennials can tune in when not sobbing over white privilege and toxic masculinity.

 This Week’s Show